Croatian literature: Krugovi (Circles) group

-Antun Šoljan was a versatile author: a poet, novelist "Izdajice” (Traitor, 1961), "Kratki izlet” (Short trip, 1965), "Luka” (Port, 1974), playwright, critic, feuilletonist, anthologist, editor of several journals and translator.
+Antun Šoljan was a versatile author: a poet, novelist Izdajice (Traitor, 1961), Kratki izlet (Short trip, 1965), Luka (Port, 1974), playwright, critic, feuilletonist, anthologist, editor of several journals and translator.
 Knowledgeable about current trends in world literature, he produced a modernist poetry version of myths and legends, rewriting classical motifs and forms.

 Milivoj Slaviček was another extremely prolific poet, using everyday expressions to describe seemingly small things, imbuing scenes of ordinary life with elements of lyrical meditation.

-Irena Vrkljan was also a poet inspired by surrealism, whose greatest success was achieved in her 1980s confessional, feminist inspired novel.
+Irena Vrkljan was also a poet inspired by surrealism, whose greatest success was achieved in her 1980s confessional, feminist-inspired novel.
 The poetry of Vesna Krmpotić was concerned with a search for the mystical symbols of life.

-Vlado Gotovac was characterized by a highly intellectual type of writing, critics often called him the "philosophical poet".
-He was close to the upcoming generation of new writers in the 1960s, as editor of the Hrvatski tjednik (Croatian Weekly), a cult publication in the period of the Croatian Spring.
+Vlado Gotovac was characterized by a highly intellectual type of writing; critics often called him the "philosophical poet".
+He was close to the upcoming generation of new writers in the 1960s as editor of the Hrvatski tjednik (Croatian Weekly), a cult publication in the period of the Croatian Spring.
 He passionately advocated the idea of liberal democracy and Croatian national emancipation.

-Ivan Kušan wrote stories for children with the main character a boy called Kok.
-He also wrote some notable works for adults; prose and drama based on his linguistic and stylistic virtuosity and wit that occasionally become happy pastiches of literary stereotypes from domestic and world literature.
+Ivan Kušan wrote stories for children with the main character, a boy called Kok.
+He also wrote some notable works for adults, prose and drama, based on his linguistic and stylistic virtuosity and wit that occasionally become happy pastiches of literary stereotypes from domestic and world literature.
 Other authors of children's literature include Zvonimir Balog, Sunčana Škrinjarić, Nada Iveljić and Višnja Stahuljak.

-Predrag Matvejević explores the tradition of the leftist literature and polemically analyzes current issues of cult politic.
-He achieved international success with the lexicographical work "Mediteranski brevijar" (Mediterranean Breviary, 1987).
+Predrag Matvejević explores the tradition of leftist literature and polemically analyzes current issues of cult politics.
+He succeeded internationally with the lexicographical work Mediteranski brevijar (Mediterranean Breviary, 1987).
 He produced at the end of the 1970s a series of historical novels inspired by the phrases and themes of old travel books and chronicles, folk literature and Ivo Andrić’s narrative technique.
-In the 1990s he wrote books in which he confronted the opponents of HDZ policy.
+In the 1990s, he wrote books in which he confronted the opponents of HDZ policy.

 Razlog (Reason) group

-In the early 1960s, the magazine "Razlog" (Reason, 1961–68) and the associated library featured writers born mainly around 1940, characterized by a pronounced awareness of generational and aesthetic distinctiveness from other groups within Croatian literature.
+In the early 1960s, the magazine Razlog (Reason, 1961–68) and the associated library featured writers born mainly around 1940, characterized by a pronounced awareness of generational and aesthetic distinctiveness from other groups within Croatian literature.
 Reason's authors typically relied on philosophical discourse (so the group included somewhat older, more philosophical writers such as Vlado Gotovac, Bruno Popović, Branislav Zeljković) and initially were strongly influenced by Heidegger and the French existentialists, and by the late 1960s also by structuralist ideas.
-They tended to write more criticism and poetry, as opposed to longer prose forms.
-"Reason" critiques were not only concerned with literature, but attempted to interpret the phenomenon of art altogether.
-Boundaries between poetry and essays were removed: their favorite form of poetry was in prose, using themes derived from modern or analysis of the process of artistic creation, or the phenomenon of literacy.
+They tended to write more criticism and poetry than longer prose forms.
+"Reason" critiques were not only concerned with literature but attempted to interpret the phenomenon of art altogether.
+Boundaries between poetry and essays were removed: their favourite form of poetry was in prose, using themes derived from modern or analysis of the process of artistic creation or the phenomenon of literacy.